MouSiyi/CSdiy/03note.md

     """
     return n//d,n%d
 quotient, remainder = divide_exact(2022,10)
-#using python3 -m doctest -v [filename].py to implement a doctest
+#use python3 -m doctest -v [filename].py to implement a doctest
+#use help(funcname) to see its docstring
 ```

 **default argument**
 The parameter having a default parameter has to be placed after other parameters.

+# Control
+Control statements are ones that control the flow of a program's execution based on the results of logical comparisons.
+## Statements
+Statements are executed.
+Statements govern the relationship among expressions in a program and what happens to their results.
 ## Conditional Statements
 A *statement* is executed by the interpreter to perform an action
 *Compound statement*(spend more than one line):